-A citizen scientist is an individual who voluntarily contributes his or her time, effort, and resources toward scientific research.
-Citizen science programs can provide quality education and outreach opportunities for the public and strengthen the BLM's relationship with its partners.
-The BLM already uses citizen science in a variety of program areas; examples include the Archaeology Site Stewards and Paleontology Program in Grand Staircase-Escalante National Monument in Utah, and the Coastal Wildlife Disturbance Project in California.
+A citizen scientist is someone who voluntarily contributes his or her time, effort and resources toward scientific research.
+The BLM uses citizen science in a variety of program areas, such as the Archaeology Site Stewards and Paleontology program in the Grand Staircase-Escalante National Monument in Utah, and the Coastal Wildlife Disturbance project in California.

-As use and acceptance of citizen science in the federal community grows, there are ample opportunities for the BLM to make wider use of this approach.
-The BLM is currently working on a citizen science pilot program to strengthen scientific engagement with the public and instill citizen science as standard practice across the BLM.
+Citizen science in the federal community is growing.
+The BLM is currently engaged in a citizen science pilot program to strengthen scientific engagement with the public and establish citizen science as standard practice across the agency.

-For more information about citizen science, the Federal Community of Practice for Crowdsourcing and Citizen Science (FCPCCS) and the White House’s Office of Science and Technology Policy (OSTP) have created a toolkit at https://crowdsourcing-toolkit.sites.usa.gov/ that provides steps to plan, design and implement citizen science projects.
+For more information, the Federal Community of Practice for Crowdsourcing and Citizen Science (FCPCCS) and the White House's Office of Science and Technology Policy (OSTP) have created a toolkit at https://www.citizenscience.gov/toolkit/# that provides steps to plan, design and implement citizen science projects.

-BLM and U.S. Fish and Wildlife Service biologists and Boise-area birders head out on a raptor research expedition.
-The group visited nesting areas within the Morley Nelson Snake River Birds of Prey National Conservation Area in southwest Idaho.
+BLM and U.S. Fish and Wildlife Service biologists and birders in the Boise, Idaho area head out on a raptor research expedition.
+The group visited nesting areas in the Morley Nelson Snake River Birds of Prey National Conservation Area.